DFE-Digital/apply-for-teacher-training/app/views/content/terms_provider.md

     Once a candidate has accepted an offer, you can’t change the terms of the offer without the candidate’s permission.
 If necessary, you can change conditions up until this point.

-    Don't pressure candidates into making a decision or withdraw an offer if the applicant has told you that they’re waiting to hear back from other providers.
+    Don’t pressure candidates into making a decision or withdraw an offer if the applicant has told you that they’re waiting to hear back from other providers.

     Get in touch with us as soon as possible at <becomingateacher@digital.education.gov.uk> if you need to withdraw an offer - for example, if a candidate has given information that isn’t true or if you’re not running a course anymore.